-5.1 A manufacturer may apply to the FIA during the course of the homologation period to carry out modifications to the homologated Power Unit elements for the sole purposes of reliability, safety or cost saving.

-Applications must be made in writing to the FIA Technical Department and must provide all necessary supporting information including, where appropriate, clear evidence of failures.
+- 5.1 A manufacturer may apply to the FIA during the course of the homologation period to carry out modifications to the homologated Power Unit elements for the sole purposes of reliability, safety, # cost saving, or minimal incidental changes permitted in 5.3 below. - Applications must be made in writing to the FIA Technical Department and must provide all necessary supporting information including, where appropriate, clear evidence of failures.
 The FIA will circulate the correspondence to all Power Unit Manufacturers for comment.
-If the FIA is satisfied, in its absolute discretion, that these changes are acceptable, they will confirm to the Power Unit Manufacturer concerned that they may be carried out.

-- 5.2 An amendment to the published regulations that occurs after the start of the homologation may be used to modify components concerned by that amendment. - 5.3 Minimal changes may be carried out for car installation purposes to the following components of the Power Unit: - a.
+If the FIA is satisfied, in its absolute discretion, that these changes are acceptable, they will confirm to the Power Unit Manufacturer concerned that they may be carried out. - An amendment to the published regulations that occurs after the start of the homologation may be used to modify components concerned by that amendment. - 5.3 Minimal incidental changes may be carried out for car installation purposes to the following components of the Power Unit: - a.
 Wirings - b.
 Exhaust system, provided the key defining parameters of the system (diameters, lengths, etc.) remain fundamentally unchanged - c.
 Turbo-compressor position (within 20mm from the original position in relation to the ICE), turbo clocking, turbo supports - d.
 Position of the wastegates with housings and pipes - e.
 Position of the pop-off valves with housings and pipes